 Training or racing a triathlon requires you to hydrate and make sure you have enough electrolytes and carbohydrates to complete a race.
-For hydrating there are many options available to you such as water with electrolyte tablets, sport drinks and coconut water.
+For hydrating, there are many options available to you such as water with electrolyte tablets, sports drinks, and coconut water.

 When you sweat you lose these minerals along with water, which is why it is so important to replace them when rehydrating from prolonged intense exercise.
 Drinking water alone will not replace these electrolytes and can lead to muscle cramps and increased fatigue.
 Electrolytes include sodium, potassium, chloride, calcium and other minerals vital to proper body function.

-Trying different drinks for hydrating, I concluded or my body did that water and coconut water is the the best options for me.
-So what is so good with coconut water, lets look at the Coconut.
+Trying different drinks for hydrating, I concluded or my body did that water and coconut water is the best option for me.
+So what is so good with coconut water, let’s look at the Coconut.

 Young baby coconuts look like green water balloons and are filled with water.
 Coconut water, unlike coconut milk, contains no fat and more potassium than a banana.
 The coconut water is potassium, a vitamin that is vital to proper nerve and cell function.
 People traditionally look to bananas as the go-to potassium food.
 However, one serving of coconut water has about the same amount of potassium and much less sugar than a banana.
 When compared to Gatorade, coconut water packs a staggering 13x the potassium.

-As coconuts mature, their shell thickens and meat starts forming inside.
+As coconuts mature, their shell thickens and the meat starts forming inside.
 The coconut water content starts falling, and the juice inside is now what we call coconut milk.
-Coconut milk is higher in fat and protein, and makes a delicious addition to curries, stews, stir fries, and soups.
+Coconut milk is higher in fat and protein and makes a delicious addition to curries, stews, stir-fries, and soups.
 Coconut cream is simply really thick coconut milk.